 It is important to note that belching is a normal part of human behavior and is needed to rid the stomach of excess gas that is swallowed when eating or produced during the process of digestion.
 However, excessive belching can become problematic if it occurs on a persistent basis and is paired with other symptoms, such as abdominal pain.

 Lifestyle and dietary factors may contribute to some cases of excessive belching.
-This may include swallowing air when eating or drinking or the consumption of certain food and drink, such as cabbage, cauliflower, broccoli, beans, and carbonated beverages.
+This may include swallowing air when eating or drinking or consuming certain food and drink, such as cabbage, cauliflower, broccoli, beans, and carbonated beverages.

 A hiatal hernia is a condition that involves the extension of a portion of the stomach through the esophageal hiatus into the chest cavity.
-This alters the passage of food into the stomach and disrupts the mechanisms that are needed to prevent the backflow of stomach acid into the esophagus.
-In this case, periods of burping tend to come and go, according to the changing position of the stomach.
+This alters the passage of food into the stomach and disrupts the mechanisms needed to prevent the backflow of stomach acid into the esophagus.
+In this case, periods of burping tend to come and go according to the stomach's changing position.